sharad461/nepali-translator/README.md

 # Nepali Translator

 Neural Machine Translation (NMT) on the Nepali-English language pair.
+You can try it out [here](https://translation.ilprl.ku.edu.np/nep-eng/default).

 Contributions of this project: adding to and cleaning the parallel data that is publicly available and improving the baseline scores for supervised MT on the pair.